soda480/ansi2mp/README.md

 ### Examples ###

-To run the samples below you need to install the namegenerator module `pip install namegenerator`
+To run the samples below you need to install the namegenerator module `pip install namegenerator`.

 A simple mp4ansi example:
 ```python